-The Title IX Coordinator and/or System Director of Human Resource may determine that a formal proceeding is appropriate, including incidents involving claims of violence, injury, or use of weapons; prior or multiple complaints against the accused; or other serious circumstances.
+The Title IX Coordinator and/or Human Resources Lead may determine that a formal proceeding is appropriate, including incidents involving claims of violence, injury, or use of weapons; prior or multiple complaints against the accused; or other serious circumstances.

-When a formal proceeding is appropriate, the Title IX Coordinator and/or Executive Director of Human Resources will coordinate a formal hearing, generally within 10 days after completion of the investigation.
+When a formal proceeding is appropriate, the Title IX Coordinator and/or Human Resources Lead will coordinate a formal hearing, generally within 10 days after completion of the investigation.

-- 1. The hearing will be conducted before a committee comprised of three university staff members from Central Administration who are trained annually in Title IX procedure. - 2.
+- 1. The hearing will be conducted before a committee comprised of three university staff members who are trained in Title IX processes and procedures. - 2.
 Written notice of the date, time, and location of the hearing will be provided to the parties at least 5 days prior to the hearing.
-The Title IX Coordinator or Executive Director of Human Resources may grant an extension for good cause. - 3.
+The Title IX Coordinator or Human Resources Lead may grant an extension for good cause. - 3.
 Prior to the hearing, the committee will be provided with a copy of the original complaint, any response from the accused, any evidence, and any witness statements. - 4.
 The hearing will be conducted in a fair and impartial manner.
 The parties will have the opportunity to attend the hearing, present their cases, present witnesses, present evidence, but may not question each other.
 Each party may be accompanied by an advisor; however, the advisor may not speak during the proceedings.
-A member of the committee shall take general notes of the proceeding, which will be retained in the student's file. - The decision of the committee will be based upon a preponderance of evidence (more likely than not the incident occurred). - 6.
-The committee will strive to render a final decision, with appropriate sanction, within 3 business days after the hearing and will promptly provide a copy of the decision to the Title IX Coordinator and/or Executive Director of Human Resources.
-The Title IX Coordinator and/or Executive Director of Human Resources will provide a copy of the final decision to each party within 3 business days after the decision.
+A member of the committee shall take general notes of the proceeding, which will be retained in the student's file. - 5.
+The decision of the committee will be based upon a preponderance of the evidence standard (the incident is more likely than not to have occurred), except decisions regarding sexual assault and rape claims that will be based upon a clear and convincing evidence standard (the incident is highly and substantially more probable than not to have occurred). - 6.
+The committee will strive to render a final decision, with appropriate sanction, within 3 business days after the hearing and will promptly provide a copy of the decision to the Title IX Coordinator and/or Human Resources Lead.
+The Title IX Coordinator and/or Human Resources Lead will provide a copy of the final decision to each party within 3 business days after the decision.